CompIsle/SaulCU15A2/README.md

 [https://splendorous-parfait-0535b5.netlify.app/](https://splendorous-parfait-0535b5.netlify.app/)

 The docs file willcontain the markdown or word document versions, as well as the pdf, of 4 different documents.

+## 28/06/23 Submission

+Content moved all into one file, "./doc.pdf" - still the same content (expect for the added sections aka nothing has been excluded from this document)